Do-it-Yourself Electrical Wiring Articles | Electrical Wiring Diagrams | Electrical Questions and Answers

 Neutral Wires

-Sometimes a Hot wire will test ok to path to Ground typically a Ground Wire, but will not test ok to the White Neutral Wire.
-This can be caused by a few things, most of all a loose or burnt connection that has burnt clear of the connection point such as a screw on a receptacle or the insertion point on the back of a receptacle.
-Without the neutral a device will not work.
-Be sure to check all the Neutral Connections at the source and at any junction leading to the problem area.
+Sometimes a circuit hot wire will test ok to a grounded path such as a water facet, or typically a ground wire, but will not test ok to the white neutral wire.
+This can be caused by a few things, most of all a loose or burnt wire connection that has burnt to the extent of a lost connection.
+This may occur at a screw terminal on a receptacle outlet, or the push-in insertion point on the back of a receptacle outlet.
+Without the neutral wire connection a device will not work.
+Be sure to check all the neutral connections at the power source, and at any junction leading to the problem area.

 electrical plug burnt neutral A Warning about Space Heaters: